YazSm05/Neural_network_pool/README.md

 Bash
 python First_trial.py
 What to expect:
 When you run the script, the terminal will instantly output the background calculations for the first generation.
-Once the 100 networks have been evaluated, a pygame window will pop up showing a real-time replay of the Generation Champion's shot.
+Once the 100 networks have been evaluated, a pygame window will pop up showing a real-time replay of the Generation Champion's shot (best score and not most balls potted).
 The window will then instantly reset to train the next generation.

 Configuration & Tweaks
 Fixed vs. Dynamic Tables
 By default, the training generates a completely new random table layout for every generation.
 This forces the AI to learn generalized pool physics rather than memorizing a single shot.

-If you want to watch the AI perfect a single trick shot on a static layout, you can lock the table generation seed in the main() function:
+## If you want to watch the AI perfect a single trick shot on a static layout, you can lock the table generation seed in the main() function:

-Python
 # In main()
-fixed_seed = 42
+generation_seed = 42

 for nn in ga.population:
-    random.seed(fixed_seed) # Forces the exact same table layout every time env = BilliardEnvironment()
+    random.seed(generation_seed) # Forces the exact same table layout every time env = BilliardEnvironment()
     # ...